 The supervised practicum experience facilitates the development of CMHC counselor trainees 'clinical competence and professionalism.
-Clinical Counselor Trainees work under the supervision of an approved Site Supervisor within a practicum site that meets all requirements of the January 2020 Board of Behavioral Science's (BBS) Statutes and Regulations (http://www.bbs.ca.gov/pdf/publications/lawsregs.pdf) to be considered a "clinical setting" or "community mental health setting," including but not limited to, lawfully and regularly providing mental health counseling or psychotherapy.
+Clinical Counselor Trainees work under the supervision of an approved Site Supervisor within a practicum site that meets all requirements of the January 2020 Board of Behavioral Science's (BBS) Statutes and Regulations to be considered a "clinical setting" or "community mental health setting," including but not limited to, lawfully and regularly providing mental health counseling or psychotherapy.

 These can include community mental health organizations, non-profit agencies, medical and psychiatric hospital settings, schools, or institutions.
 Different agencies can require specific background checks, medical records, etc., for clinical counselor trainees to work with specific populations.
-A list of current practicum sites listed in the CMHC Moodle Resource site.
+A list of current practicum sites is available via the Active Partnership List.
 Note, however, that this list is fluid in the sense that new partner sites can be secured provided the organization meets the requirements as an approved site.
 All new partnerships must be in place prior to the Fall self-registration period.
 Refer to the academic calendar for specific dates.